AnyDSL/MimIR/docs/phases.md

 ## ClosedMutPhase {#phases_closed_mut_phase}

-[`ClosedMutPhase`](@ref mim::ClosedMutPhase) is a traversal helper for phases that want to visit all reachable, **closed** mutables in the world.
+[`ClosedMutPhase`](@ref mim::ClosedMutPhase) is a traversal helper for phases that visit all reachable, **closed** mutables in the world.

-A mutable is considered relevant here if it is:
+A mutable is relevant here if it is:

 - reachable,
-- closed, i.e. has no free variables,
+- closed, i.e. it has no free variables,
-- optionally non-empty depending on `elide_empty`.
+- optionally non-empty, depending on `elide_empty`.

 This is useful for local analyses or transformations that are naturally phrased as:

-@note for every reachable closed mutable, inspect or process it.
+@note For every reachable closed mutable, inspect or process it.

 You override `visit(M*)`, where `M` defaults to [`Def`](@ref mim::Def) but may be restricted to a particular mutable subtype.